Scaredy Cat: Plot

 Porky purchases a new home from a real estate agent, which turns out to be an old Gothic-style house.
 His pet cat Sylvester is frightened by the creepy-looking place, but Porky finds it "quaint" and "peaceful" and looks forward to his first night there.
-Sylvester is already holding onto the bottom of Porky's coat, unwilling to let go, when he is spooked by a bat and jumps inside the coat.
-Porky chastises him for being afraid of the bat and says he is going upstairs to bed while Sylvester will sleep in the kitchen.
+Sylvester gets spooked by a bat and jumps inside Porky's coat, and Porky chastises him by pointing out that the bat is harmless before declaring that he is going upstairs to bed while Sylvester will sleep in the kitchen.

 Unknown to Porky, Sylvester clings to him all the way to the bedroom and into bed.
 When Porky discovers him in the bed, he kicks him down the stairs, telling him to stay in the kitchen.
 Suddenly, Sylvester sees that the house is overrun with murderous mice who are in the process of carting off the previous owners' cat to be decapitated by a mouse wearing a black hood and holding an executioner's ax.
 Terrified, Sylvester races upstairs and hides in Porky's nightshirt.
-Porky begins scolding Sylvester, who interrupts this by demonstrating (in mime) what occurred downstairs.
-Porky criticizes the "ridiculous acting" and orders Sylvester back to the kitchen.
+Sylvester tries to explain to Porky by demonstrating (in mime) what occurred downstairs, but Porky criticizes the "ridiculous acting" and orders Sylvester back to the kitchen.
 Too frightened to comply, Sylvester pulls a gun from a dresser drawer and prepares to shoot himself in the head rather than face whatever fate the mice have in store for the pair.
-Porky disarms him and cannot believe how desperate his cat is.
+Horrified, Porky disarms Sylvester and is forced to let him share the bed in order to alleviate his trouble.

-Realizing he has no choice, Porky allows Sylvester to share the bed.
-Four mice push the bed out of the window and it sticks on a pole.
+As Porky and Sylvester are sleeping, four mice push the bed out of the window, and it sticks on a pole.
 Porky, half-asleep and thinking it is cold in the room, asks Sylvester to close the window.
 Sylvester proceeds to do so, himself barely awake and walking on thin air, as the pole springs the bed back into the room.
 Sylvester closes a tiny curtain on a birdhouse, gets back into the bed that is not there and falls to the ground.
 He comes through the bedroom door with a big lump on his head.
 At that moment, he sees that the mice are about to drop an anvil on Porky from a crawlspace above the bed.
 Sylvester grabs the anvil at the last moment.
 Porky awakes and sees Sylvester poised above him with it in his hands.
 Porky questions Sylvester's intentions before dropping it on the cat's head and leading the way back to the kitchen.
 Descending the staircase, Sylvester sees the hooded mouse roll a bowling ball down the banister, targeted directly at Porky, who has reached the bottom.
 Sylvester races down the stairs and shoves Porky out of the way so hard that the pig ends up in the kitchen headfirst in a laundry basket.
 Meanwhile, at the base of the staircase, Sylvester teeters and then falls to the floor unconscious after his head is flattened by the bowling ball intended for Porky.